tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

   ![stu_parallel_categories_dimensions.png](Images/stu_parallel_categories_dimensions.png)

-* The line colouring of the plot can be changed using the `colour` attribute.
+* The line colouring of the plot can be changed using the `color` attribute.
 This will help spot trends in the data.

   ![stu_parallel_categories_colour.png](Images/stu_parallel_categories_colour.png)